Production of The Lord of the Rings film series: Early development

 In 1995, Jackson and his partner Fran Walsh were finishing The Frighteners and considered doing an original high-fantasy film to keep their special effects company in business.
 With the new developments in computer-generated imagery following 1993's Jurassic Park, Jackson set about planning a "Lord of the Rings-type of story" but whenever he and Walsh tried conceiving of a story, they ended with something so similar to Tolkien's books as to be considered derivative.
 Jackson began wondering "why nobody else seemed to be doing anything about" adapting Tolkien to live-action, and at his request, his agent Ken Kamins tracked the rights to Saul Zaentz.

-Since Heavenly Creatures, Jackson was in a contract with Miramax.
-While he and his lawyer were unsure whether he was contractually obligated to bring his pitch to Miramax first, Jackson decided to do so out of courtesy, only to realize upon calling Harvey Weinstein that he had recently rescued Zaentz' production of The English Patient, and could therefore leverage the rights from him.
+Since Heavenly Creatures, Jackson was in a contract with Miramax Films.
+While he and his lawyer were unsure whether he was contractually obligated to bring his pitch to Miramax Films first, Jackson decided to do so out of courtesy, only to realize upon calling Harvey Weinstein that he had recently rescued Zaentz' production of The English Patient, and could therefore leverage the rights from him.
 Jackson realized it would take multiple films to adapt the books properly, but pitched a single trilogy: one film based on The Hobbit and, if that were to prove successful, a two-part adaptation of The Lord of the Rings, shot back-to-back and released six months apart.

-Negotiations with Zaentz were elongated due to Weinstein's intention to keep Zaentz from producing the film himself, and by the fact that the distribution rights for The Hobbit were left in United Artists' hands.
-Miramax tried to buy the rights from the studio in vain.
+Negotiations with Zaentz were elongated due to Weinstein's intention to keep Zaentz from producing the film himself, and by the fact that the distribution rights for The Hobbit were left in UA's hands.
+Miramax Films tried to buy the rights from the studio in vain.
 By April 1996, Jackson had reread The Hobbit and commissioned WETA to produce concept art, when Weinstein suggested postponing it to a potential prequel.

 Weinstein's dalliance led Jackson to take up an offer from Universal Studios to film a remake of King Kong.
 Weinstein was furious, but Jackson still intended to make The Lord of the Rings immediately afterwards, and had the book to hand, re-reading the prologue.
-Indeed, he suggested that Miramax and Universal co-distribute both films, to which Weinstein agreed once Universal threw Shakespeare in Love into the deal, as well.
+Indeed, he suggested that Miramax Films and Universal co-distribute both films, to which Weinstein agreed once Universal threw Shakespeare in Love into the deal, as well.